Cosmin03web/Movie-App/readme.md

 # Cosmovo

 A simple website for listing movies.
 This website has a cinematic classic look.
+To see the description about the movie hover over the image or press it on mobile devices
 The data was provided by The Movie Database.

 <img src="/images/movieapp.JPG"/>